Last-minute principal walkthroughs.

 Warning Signs of Burnout: 13 Reliable Tests & Questionnaires is an excellent resource where readers can learn more about the Maslach Burnout Inventory and the Oldenburg Burnout Inventory, as well as other helpful tests, quizzes, assessment tools, inventories, and checklists concerning burnout.

-Recovering From Job Burnout: 31 Ways to Foster Work–Life Balance and How to Prevent Burnout in the Workplace: 20 Strategies present a plethora of ideas to incorporate into a burnout-free plan.
+How to Prevent Burnout in the Workplace: 20 Strategies present a plethora of ideas to incorporate into a burnout-free plan.
 You may also want to make use of the Self-Care Checkup, Self-Love Sentence Stems, and the Self-Love Journal worksheets to help encourage progress.

 Additionally, the 17 Stress & Burnout Prevention Exercises can help prevent stress from building up and combat existing stress.
 The Eye of the Hurricane Meditation, Solution-Focused Guided Imagery, Windows of Tolerance, and the Coping Strategy Wheels are just a few of the science-backed and research-based strategies you will learn about in this resource, which is also available in the Positive Psychology Toolkit.

 A Take-Home Message

 It’s okay if you’re not the teacher with the best-looking classroom or cutest activities.